-Changes in interest rates may also adversely impact the value of the securities held in the Barclays Bank Group's liquid asset portfolio.
-Consequently, this could create capital volatility through the Barclays Bank Group's fair value through other comprehensive income ("FVOCI") reserve.
+In addition, changes in interest rates could have an adverse impact on the value of the securities held in the Barclays Bank Group's liquid asset portfolio.
+Consequently, this could create more volatility than expected through the Barclays Bank Group's fair value through other comprehensive income reserve and could adversely affect the profitability and prospects of the Barclays Bank Group.